Purpose of this Summary

 Syracuse University provides a retirement benefit through our partnership with our retirement plan administrator, TIAA, to offer you a diverse group of investments, personalized financial advice, and valuable tools to make managing your retirement portfolio easier.

-The University’s microsite (tiaa.org/syr) provides an easy way to navigate through the University’s retirement plan.
-TIAA also has a dedicated SU phone line – 855.842.CUSE (2873) – for you to get answers to questions or schedule an appointment with a financial consultant.
+The University’s microsite provides an easy way to navigate through the University’s retirement plan.
+TIAA also has a dedicated team for you to get answers to questions or schedule an appointment with a financial consultant by calling 855.842.2873 (TTY: 800.842.2755).
 TIAA representatives are available in the Syracuse area and in many locations throughout the country for one-on-one advice sessions.
-Whether you want to discuss your current portfolio allocations or review your disbursement options for drawing income from your retirement account, we encourage you to go online or call the dedicated SU number above to schedule an advice session.
+Whether you want to discuss your current portfolio allocations or review your disbursement options for drawing income from your retirement account, we encourage you to go online or call the dedicated team above to schedule an appointment.

 Upon retirement, the University provides you with $3,000 of basic life insurance coverage at no cost to you.
-In addition, you may convert your Supplemental Life Insurance and Dependent Life Insurance benefits into individual life insurance directly through MetLife at the time of retirement.
-If you would like to update your beneficiaries you may access the MetLife Insurance Beneficiary Form by visiting: hr.syr.edu/forms.
-Please return your completed form to Human Resources.
+In addition, you may convert your supplemental life insurance and dependent life insurance benefits into individual life insurance directly through MetLife at the time of retirement.
+If you would like to update your beneficiaries, you may access the MetLife Insurance Beneficiary Form [PDF] and return your completed form to HR Shared Services.

 You may continue your eligibility for the same number of remitted tuition credit hours as when actively employed if you retire from the University at age 55 and have at least five consecutive years of service as a Benefits Eligible Employee.
 Remitted tuition is applicable to graduate or undergraduate courses taken at Syracuse University.
 Some or all of your remitted tuition credits may be transferred to your spouse or same-sex domestic partner.
 Spouses or same-sex domestic partners who receive benefits transferred from a retiree will receive a tuition waiver of 85 percent.